-Click on the image above for a live news interview with Dr. Pfeffer on potential Roe v Wade overturn impacts on trans and nonbinary communities.
+Click on the image above for a news interview with Dr. Pfeffer on potential Roe v Wade overturn impacts on trans and nonbinary communities.

-This research has been recognized through awards from the National Council on Family Relations and the sections on Sexualities and Sex and Gender of the American Sociological Association.
+Dr. Pfeffer's interdisciplinary research has been recognized through awards from the National Council on Family Relations and the sections on Sexualities and Sex and Gender of the American Sociological Association.

-In an ongoing mixed-methods project, I pursue two distinct populations in the era of the "obesity epidemic": 1) college students and their attitudes about fatness and 2) fat-acceptance advocates and activists.
-I juxtapose data from these sources to explore how attitudes about weight, weight management attempts, and disclosures about these attitudes and attempts, simultaneously reflect and fissure notions of responsible social citizenship, health, and sociopolitical group membership.
+Dr. Pfeffer's collaborative research projects involve focus on chest-binding practices among transgender and non-binary populations, healthcare providers specializing in the care of transgender and non-binary patients, and transgender and non-binary college students' experiences with university health services.
+She served as co-investigator on the project, "Trans Pregnancy: An International Exploration of Trans Male Experiences and Practices of Reproduction," (PI: Sally Hines, University of Sheffield).
+For this project, funded by the Economic and Social Research Council, Dr. Pfeffer conducted all study interviews and focus groups for the United States and Canada.
+In an ongoing mixed-methods project, she investigates two distinct populations in the era of the "obesity epidemic": 1) college students and their attitudes about fatness and 2) fat-acceptance advocates and activists.
+Dr. Pfeffer juxtaposes data from these sources to explore how attitudes about weight, weight management attempts, and disclosures about these attitudes and attempts, simultaneously reflect and fissure notions of responsible social citizenship, health, and sociopolitical group membership.

 RESEARCH PUBLICATIONS